FusionAuth/fusionauth-site/site/_posts/2021-08-09-using-fusionauth-with-cockroachdb.md

 **Dan:** Can you talk a bit more about the "unsolved" problem you are currently working on at Tucan.ai?

-**Michael:** The unsolved problem are meetings - for everyone involved it always boils down to do one of two things:
+**Michael:** The unsolved problem are meetings.
+For everyone involved it always boils down to do one of two things:

 * Take notes and not having time to participate in the conversation
 * Participating in the conversation and not having time to take notes

-What we provide is to take the note taking to the next level; we transcribe the meetings and extract the topics and key phrases and provide notes for everyone.
+What we provide is to take the note taking to the next level.
+We transcribe the meetings and extract the topics and key phrases and provide notes for everyone.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?

-**Michael:** We use Fusionauth for user management, social login is not yet enabled as there is an incompatibility with cockroachdb right now (should be fixed soon)
+**Michael:** We use Fusionauth for user management, social login is not yet enabled as there is an incompatibility with cockroachdb right now.
+It should be fixed soon, [here's the bug](https://github.com/cockroachdb/cockroach/issues/40963).

 **Dan:** What problems did we solve for you?